prokopyl/clack/README.md

 ## License
 `clack` is distributed under the terms of both the [MIT license](LICENSE-MIT) and the [Apache license, version 2.0](LICENSE-APACHE).
 Contributions are accepted under the same terms.

+### Special Thanks

+The Clack logo was created by [jaxter184](https://github.com/jaxter184) and provided under a CC-BY-SA license.